sourced-bvba/blog/_posts/2019-05-24-checking-clean-architecture.md

 A new post was long overdue, but I've been too busy working with amazing people at Atomist, making a product that changes how companies look at software delivery.
 But that's not what this article will be about.
 I'm going back to one of the topics that has dominated 2018 for me: Clean Architecture.

 Recently I looked at a presentation that was given at Spring I/O by Tom Hombergs, which I think was a great presentation on how to implement a clean architecture using Spring.
-He also has a book that accompanies his presentations (https://leanpub.com/get-your-hands-dirty-on-clean-architecture/), which is quite as good as well, even though I don't always agree with the patterns he's using.
+He also has a book [that accompanies his presentation](https://leanpub.com/get-your-hands-dirty-on-clean-architecture/), which is quite as good as well, even though I don't always agree with the patterns he's using, but it's mostly semantics.

 But one of the slides caught my attention, which was the one that showcased a testing mechanism: